 Now, a letter to and from Belgium takes about four days for delivery, and this son was able to vote well in time.
 My son in the Netherlands had no such luck.
 After all, a letter to and from the Netherlands takes 7, 9 or even 12 days.
 He missed the deadline miserably and was unable to make use of his right to vote.

 After this experience I swore that this was my very final interaction with the Dutch postal system.
 But my wife was still optimistic.
 In November, she packed two identical boxes with Christmas presents for both sons.
 My son in Belgium received the package after 7 days, around December 1st.
-Christmas came and went, and my son in the Netherlands is still waiting.
-The package could be traced up to the Dutch border, after which it entered the black hole of the Dutch postal system.
-Arrival pending.
+Christmas came and went, and my son in the Netherlands was still waiting.
+The package could be traced up to the Dutch border, after which it entered the black hole of the Dutch postal systems.

 My books and stories are here.